 He is a native San Franciscan, and graduate of St. Ignatius High School (1973).
 He graduated from Loyola Marymount University (B.A.
 1977), and Hastings College of the Law (J.D.
 1980).
 In 2004, Justice Siggins was recognized by California Lawyer Magazine as an Attorney of the Year for achievement in Government/Public Policy, and he was twice named one of the state's 100 most influential lawyers by the Daily Journal (2004/2005).
 In 2003, Justice Siggins received the Conference of Western Attorneys General Nelson Kempsky Award for outstanding leadership and management of an attorney general's office.

-Justice Siggins serves on several committees and work groups sponsored by the Administrative Office of the Courts dealing with coordination of issues faced by federal and state courts, judicial compensation, judicial education and the electronic filing of legal documents.
+Justice Siggins serves on several committees and work groups sponsored by the Judicial Council of California dealing with coordination of issues faced by federal and state courts, judicial compensation, judicial education and the electronic filing of legal documents.
 He was last retained in office by the voters in the 2006 general election.

 Justice Siggins is a member of the Board of Trustees of Jesuit High School in Sacramento, and a member of the Commonwealth Club of California.
 He and his wife Veronique Laband Siggins (1981) live in Marin County and have two sons and two daughters.